-The group of five men left Velika Kladuša (BiH) on the 26th of March, at around 5:00 am and later reached the border with Croatia at 4:00 pm.
+The group of five men left Velika Kladuša (BiH) on the 26th of March, at around 5:00 am and later reached the border with Croatia.

 “We walked into the jungle.
 It was a mountainous area.
 From where we were, we saw a white jeep and two military officers with green uniforms and binoculars on a high unpaved track.
 We hid for an hour in the vegetation.”